IanKnighton/IanKnighton.github.io/_posts/2022-11-14-github-universe-takeaways.md

 I'm sure you'll also be surprised to know that they use Codespaces and Copilot as well and showed practical examples of how those work as well.

+It's truly fascinating to see a company as big as GitHub discuss what they do and don't do on their own.
+It's even more impressive when you see how much of what they're selling to you is something they have to live with every day.
+I think that's an inherent joy of building a "tool" and less an "application."
+Unless you're building an application that your engineering teams can use every day, it's really hard for them to give an honest test when they're using it.
+GitHub lives in that lovely space where they are both building and using what they build and thus feel every pain point an end user might.

 ---

 That's a first pass at it.
 I'm *patiently* waiting for the videos to be uploaded and available from the conference so I can watch the sessions I missed and have a second look at the sessions I was too overloaded to grock everything.